 AISD is dedicated to ensuring the safety and security of every student and staff member in the district.
 Families and team members should feel secure in knowing that safety is our number one priority.
 Please review the resources that help keep our school community well-informed, healthy and out of harm's way.

 In AISD, situations that threaten student and staff safety and security are never acceptable.
 AISD will continue to be vigilant in our efforts to protect every child and staff member from harm, and we will continue to explore new options for increasing security protocols as needed.
 This year, the district has taken these steps to increase our campus safety:

 - At the start of the school year, all principals received specialized training on safety and security protocols and were asked to reinforce those protocols with staff members.

 - District-wide, AISD provided additional professional development opportunities for principals that focus on how to tighten procedures to ensure that all students are accounted for throughout the day.

 - This fall, AISD improved exterior play spaces at the elementary schools to further safeguard our students.

-- Beginning this year, the AISD police department dedicated six officers to patrol and monitor all elementary schools in the city during the school day—an increase over previous years—to complement the 75 officers serving our middle and high schools and the district.
+- Beginning this year, the AISD police department dedicated six officers to patrol and monitor all elementary schools in the city during the school day—an increase over previous years—to complement the 69 officers already serving our middle and high schools and the district.

 AISD is focused on preventing incidents that can have a harmful effect on our students.
 This includes, but is not limited to, these measures: